Using Someone Else’s Debit Card With Their Permission

 Understanding Your Bank’s Terms for Card Use

 When you opened your bank account, you probably received a physical and/or digital packet with all the terms and conditions.
-If you can’t find this, contact your bank, and they should be able to provide a copy.
-Or you might ask them directly what their policies are about lending your debit card to someone you know.
+If you can’t find this, contact your bank, and it should be able to provide a copy.
+You can also ask them directly about their policies for lending your debit card to someone you know.

-Within the terms and conditions for your debit card, the bank will likely state if you can let someone borrow your debit card.
-You may find that many financial institutions consider letting a friend or family member borrow a card to be unauthorized use — meaning it’s expressly forbidden.
+Within the terms and conditions for your debit card, the bank will likely state whether you can let someone borrow your debit card.
+You may find that many financial institutions consider lending a card to a friend or family member to be unauthorized use, meaning it’s expressly forbidden.

-A few may not expressly forbid sharing your card (and PIN number), though the terms and conditions will likely discourage it.
-If you choose to proceed, it’s important to understand who is responsible for the charges incurred in this way.
+A few may not expressly forbid sharing your card — and personal identification number (PIN) — though the terms and conditions will likely discourage it.
+If you choose to proceed, it’s important to understand who’s responsible for the charges incurred in this way.

 Checking Requirements for Giving Permission